CSE210-fa25-team06/conductor-app/README.md

 - **scripts/** – JavaScript files for frontend logic.
   - `main.js` - Handles UI behavior and event handling.
   - `api.js` - Makes API calls to the backend.
+  - **utils/**
+    - ``auth-guard.js`` – A frontend utility that handles session validation and protects UI components (such as Attendance and Directory views) by enforcing the permissions defined in the SSOT.
 - **styles/** – CSS files for layout and design.
   - `base.css` - Default styling and typography.
   - `layout.css` - Page structure and spacing.